SQLMac/sqlmac.github.io/_posts/2022-12-08-reinvent-part1.md

 ---
-title: reInvent - Part 1
+title: re:Invent - Part 1
 date: 2022-12-08 05:30 -500
 categories: [cloud,dba]
 tags: [databases,devops]
 ---

-# I went to reInvent in Vegas
+# I went to re\:Invent in Vegas

 I know it's been a while since I've posted, and there are a lot of good reasons for that which I'll get to soon enough.
 That being said, I wanted to put a post up about my experience at re:Invent 2022.
 It was quite the event, and quite the experience.